 Yarra has adopted their version of Towards Zero, a Council plan to eliminate traffic deaths and serious injuries by 2026.

-The Victorian Towards Zero approach builds upon the Victorian Parliamentary Road Safety Committee’s Inquiry (2006) which recommended that an Occupational Health and Safety (OHS) approach be applied in eliminating risks associated with driving.
-An OHS approach has four key steps:
+The Victorian Towards Zero approach builds upon the Victorian Road Safety Committee’s recommendation (#28 in their 2006 report on driver distraction) for an Occupational Health and Safety (OHS) approach.
+Broadly, an OH&S approach has four key steps:

 - Identify the hazards; e.g. people in cars opening their doors into the path of other road users (dooring)